 For the outline and rough draft portion of each assignment, you will participate in peer review.
-Sometimes, these will take place during class.
-A substantial amount of peer review will take place online via Blackboard discussion.
-Failure to participate in peer review will result in a 0% for both the peer review and revision components of the assignment's grade.
+If you fail to participate in peer review will result in a 0% for both the peer review and revision components of the assignment's grade.